WestleyR/list-files/README.md

 $ brew install list-files
 ```

-brew also makes it easy to uninstall, and update lf.
+brew also makes it easy to uninstall, and update `lf`.

 ## Example: